cnerg/cnerg.github.com/source/people/leschultz.rst

-Ellis Wilson
+Lane Schultz
 =============

 Contact Information
 -------------------
-| `E-mail <ejwilson3@wisc.edu>`_
+| `E-mail <lsschultz@wisc.edu>`_

 ----

-e Schultz is an undergraduate in the SURE program.
+Lane E. Schultz is an undergraduate in the SURE program.
 He is helping with automation of data Visualization.
-He was born in Gallup, New Mexido, and now attending Fort Lewis College in Durango, Colorado.
+He was born in Gallup, New Mexico, and is now attending Fort Lewis College in Durango, Colorado.

 Research Interests
 ------------------